santisoler/santisoler.github.io/_pages/about.md

 I'm a longtime GNU/Linux user, mainly of the [Debian] distribution, and a Software Libre supporter.
 If you haven't ever heard of Software Libre or don't precisely know what it is, I encourage you to read the
 [Wikipedia entry about Free Software][wiki-free-soft] and further the [Free Software Foundation documentation][fsf-docs].

-I am contributing with the [Fatiando a Terra](http://www.fatiando.org), Python library for geophysical modeling and inversion, released under Software Libre license.
+I'm also a [Fatiando a Terra](http://www.fatiando.org) contributor, a Python library for geophysical modeling and inversion, released under a Software Libre license.
 I encourage every scientist to leave proprietary software behind and start using Free Software on their every-day work in order to build a more open and reproducible science and promote the interaction and collaboration between scientists form all around the world.

 I'm also really into: